Hadrien David: Formula Renault Eurocup

 In October 2019, David partook in the post-season test at Yas Marina with R-ace GP and MP Motorsport.
 The following January, it was confirmed David would make his debut in the upcoming season with the latter, partnering Franco Colapinto.
 Speaking of that opportunity before the season, Renault Academy boss Mia Sharizman remarked that the series was "an excellent platform to develop and test Hadrien David's talent".
 However, the Frenchman experienced a slow first half of the season, which included a streak of four consecutive races without points.
 David would improve in the second half, scoring consistent points finishes and finishing on the podium in Imola.
 He ended up finishing tenth in the standings, seven positions behind teammate Franco Colapinto.

 Formula Regional European Championship

 2021

-In 2021 the Frenchman competes in the Formula Regional European Championship for R-ace GP, alongside Léna Bühler, Zane Maloney and fellow countryman Isack Hadjar.
+In 2021, David competed in the Formula Regional European Championship for R-ace GP, alongside Léna Bühler, Zane Maloney and fellow countryman Isack Hadjar.
 David's first podium came in the first race, with third place in Imola.
 He finished race two in fourth.
 David eventually ended 2nd in the standings.

 2022

 David remained with R-ace GP for the 2022 Formula Regional European Championship, as he was unable to find the budget to step up to the 2022 FIA Formula 3 Championship.
-At the start of the season, he partook in the Formula Regional Asian Championship for the first two rounds, taking two victories and placing 9th in the standings.
+At the start of the season, he partook in the Formula Regional Asian Championship for the first two rounds, taking two victories and placing ninth in the standings.

+2023

+David spent 2023 on the sidelines.
+However, he made a one-off return in the championship with ART Grand Prix for the Spa-Francorchamps as driver Charlie Wurz was having laryngitis.
+He again returned to the championship with Monolite Racing, to replace an absent Kirill Smal at the Red Bull Ring round.

 FIA Formula 3 Championship

-At the end of September, David partook in the FIA Formula 3 post-season test with Carlin during the second day.
+At the end of September 2022, David partook in the FIA Formula 3 post-season test with Carlin during the second day.

+The following year in 2023, David partook in FIA Formula 3 post-season test again, this time with MP Motorsport.

+Eurocup-3

+David joined Eurocup-3 for a one-off round at MotorLand Aragón in 2024, competing with Drivex.